What is the Care Economy?

 total daily care need hrs

-Formal Care Examples: Doctors, nurses, occupational therapists, home health aides.
+Paid Care Examples: Doctors, nurses, occupational therapists, home health aides.

-Informal Care Examples: Caring for sick or elderly household members, medication management.
+Unpaid Care Examples: Caring for sick or elderly household members, medication management.

 Care by stage of life